Fleny113/EndpointMapper/README.md

 ```

 > **Note**
-> You may need to add `using System.Reflection;` because we use the `Assembly` class that lives in the
+> You may need to add `using System.Reflection;` because we use the `Assembly` class available in the
 > `System.Reflection` namespace

 > **Note**
-> In the code you need to add the action passed as first argument to `.AddSwaggerGen()`, `config` it's the name
+> In the code you need to add the action passed as first argument to `.AddSwaggerGen()`, `config` is the name
-> of the variable to witch the `SwaggerGenOption` instance is bound, if you named it in another way you need to change
+> of the variable to which the `SwaggerGenOption` instance is bound, if you named it in another way you'll need to change
-> the code accordingly, if you are unsure there is an example of the complete call to `.AddSwaggerGen()` to the [end of
+> the code accordingly, if you're not sure about what you're doing, there is an example of the complete call to `.AddSwaggerGen()` to the [end of
 > the swagger section](#addswaggergen-example-call)

-[^template]: That in .NET 7 the ASP.NET template also uses `Microsoft.AspNetCore.OpenApi`
+[^template]: The .NET 7 the ASP.NET template also uses `Microsoft.AspNetCore.OpenApi`

 ### Authentication requirements

-If you have authentication in your application you need to let swagger known how to authenticate against it, so you
+If you have authentication in your application you need to let swagger know how to authenticate against it, you will
 need to add to the `.AddSwaggerGen()` call the registration of Security Definition and if you use the ASP.NET
 `[Authorize]` attribute you may also need to add some code to detect the attribute and add the requirement